 Walking the Vancouver Seawall is the best way to see it all.

-This pedestrian road looping around North America’s highest rated urban park is filled with interesting stops.
-The famous totem poles might be the city’s top photo spot, Siwash Rock is one of the city’s most unique natural wonders, and the view of Lions Gate bridge is legendary.
+This pedestrian road looping around North America’s highest-rated urban park is filled with interesting stops.
+The famous totem poles might be the city’s top photo spot, Siwash Rock is one of the city’s most unique natural wonders, and the view of the Lions Gate bridge is legendary.